 - Using the squeeze bottle, fill in your cookies with white icing.

-- Once completely dry, use the white piping bag to add a small dollop of icing onto the back of the egg-shaped cookies to act as a glue.
+- Once icing is completely dry, use the white piping bag to add a small dollop of icing onto the back of the egg-shaped cookies to act as a glue.
 Then, stick the egg-shaped cookies onto the circle shaped cookies to act as the bunny’s feet.
 (Reference picture to see proper placement of feet.)